wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-7.&emsp;Miracles arise from a mind that is ready for them.
+7. Miracles arise from a mind that is ready for them.
 ²By being united this mind goes out to everyone, even without the awareness of the miracle worker himself.
 ³The impersonal nature of miracles is because the Atonement itself is one, uniting all creations with their Creator.
 ⁴As an expression of what you truly are, the miracle places the mind in a state of grace.